 Unexpected events happen in your life.
 You or a family member will get unwell.
 Something important will break, and you’ll need to spend money to fix it.
 You might lose your job, or someone in a position of power mistreats you.
 There is a lot in life that you cannot control.

 When the going gets tough, people will naturally struggle, and we stop doing the things that keep us fit and healthy.
-We laze about more, we withdraw from friends, and we close the door on new opportunities.
+We laze about more, we withdraw from friends, and we close the door to new opportunities.
 Again, while understandable, it’s also a trap.
-Disconnection, inactivity and escapism will backfire, and you’ll end up feeling worse in the days ahead.
+Disconnection, inactivity and escapism will backfire, and you’ll feel worse in the days ahead.

 How we support you

-Life is often hard, especially during a global pandemic.
-It is even harder when you’re on your own, isolated or feeling lonely.
+Life is often hard.
+It is even harder when you’re alone, isolated or lonely.
 No matter how strong or resilient anyone is, we all need support.
-You aren’t a bear; you didn’t evolve to walk the wilderness on your own.
-You are human, and you need the help, protection and belonging of a small group.
+You aren’t a bear; you didn’t evolve to walk the wilderness alone.
+You are human, and you need a small group’s help, protection and belonging.
 That is who you are, and it is all of us.

 In Summary